Ryuku72/MessageNovel/README.md

 ## Supabase Database Setup

 To set up tables and storage in Supabase please copy and paste the following commands into the SQL Editor.
+Please do it in order due to how dropping tables for updates work.

 ### Public Profile
 ```sh
 DROP TABLE IF EXISTS public.profiles cascade;